albertllousas/implementing-hexagonal-architecture/readme.md

 The idea of this project is to understand and see how we can apply hexagonal architecture in terms of packaging , naming, structure and all concerns that you can face in a real project.

+Everything will be covered with test during the process because it has been done doing outside-in tdd.

 ## Hexagonal architecture overview

 Hexagonal architecture is an architectural pattern, a way to build and structure your applications in order to obtain